extrude57/50-Influential-Artists/README.md

 #### Git Set up

-- [ ] Create a forked copy of this project.
+- [ C] Create a forked copy of this project.
-- [ ] Add your Team Lead as collaborator on Github.
+- [C] Add your Team Lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [C] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [ C] Create a new branch: git checkout -b `<firstName-lastName>`.

 #### Preprocessor Set up

-* [ ] Verify that you have LESS installed correctly by running `lessc -v` in your terminal, if you don't get a version message back, reach out to your project manager for help.
+* [ C] Verify that you have LESS installed correctly by running `lessc -v` in your terminal, if you don't get a version message back, reach out to your project manager for help.
-* [ ] In your project's root folder, run the following command `less-watch-compiler less css index.less`
+* [ C] In your project's root folder, run the following command `less-watch-compiler less css index.less`
-* [ ] Verify your compiler is working correctly by changing the `background-color` on the `body` selector to `red` in your `index.less` file.
+* [ C] Verify your compiler is working correctly by changing the `background-color` on the `body` selector to `red` in your `index.less` file.
 * [ ] Once you see the red screen, you can delete that style and you're ready to start on the next task

 ### Task 2a:  Minimum Viable Product - PreProcessing

 #### Import LESS Files

-* [ ] Navigate to your `index.less` file.
+* [C ] Navigate to your `index.less` file.
 Notice the file is blank.
 You have been asked to use a certain import order.
 That order is as follows:

 ```markdown
 1.variables.less